mobie/mobie-utils-python/README.md

 For each image with associated tables, the tables are stored in `tables/<IMAGE-NAME>/`.
 This folder must contain a table called `default.csv`, it can contain additional tables listed in a file `additional_tables.txt`.
 All tables must contain the column `label_id` linking its rows to objects in the image.

-We are looking into supporting tables hosted via [CouchDB](https://couchdb.apache.org/) as well.

 ### images.json